• Skip to primary navigation

 Use a metal spoon to remove the milk solids from the surface, which will appear as a creamy colored foam.
 This is essentially a quick way to clarify the butter.
 (The butter should appear clear once the milk solids are removed.
 It's okay if a few spots remain.)

-After this point, the onions should be periodically stirred with a wooden deglazing spatula and the heat should be turned down to medium-low.
+Now lower the heat to low.
+At this point, the onions should be periodically stirred with a wooden deglazing spatula.
 Every so often the bottom and sides of the pan will begin to brown.
 This is what you want!
 Use the deglazing spatula to work that back into the onions.
-After about 1½ hours, the onions will have reduced in size a lot and be very brown.
+After about 1 hour and 15 minutes, the onions will have reduced in size a lot and be very brown.

 • Season to taste with salt and pepper.
 (Here's how to season to taste.)